aerni/statamic-zipper/README.md

 This addon also exposes two methods that let you get the route or create a zip programmatically.

 The `route` method returns the route that handles creating the zip.
-This is the same as using the `zip` tag in your views.
+This is the same as using the `zip` tag in your views:

 ```php
 \Aerni\Zipper\Zipper::route($files, $filename);